Our Layla vs. WinkBed mattress comparison for 2023 looks at two very different beds that have the same goal in mind; a better night’s rest.

-But WinkBed is also impressive compared to other hybrids, with its coils on coil design.
-Considering how bouncy this bed is, one might think it has a ton of motion transfer.
-But the well-designed foams and pocket coils actually help anchor a lot of that bounce to one side of the bed.
+But WinkBed is also impressive with it’s coil design.
+Considering how bouncy this bed is, one might think it has a ton of motion transfer, but the well-designed foams and pocket coils actually help anchor a lot of that bounce to one side of the bed.

 Comparing Edge Support